machouinard/aviation-weather-from-noaa/readme.txt

 == Changelog ==
+= 0.4.0 =
+* Separate functionality into individual classes
+* Improve use of transients and options including deletion on uninstall
+* Only display most recent METAR & TAF
+* Add decoded METAR

 = 0.3.8 =
 * Add ability to not display Metar
 * Add check for PHP version 3.3